AntociM/Project-4/README.md

 2. Scroll down to "Deployment Method" and select "GitHub".
 3. Authorise the connection of Heroku to GitHub.
 4. Search for your GitHub repository name, and select the correct repository.
-5. For Deployment there are two options, Automatic Deployments or Manual.
+5. For Deployment, there are two options, Automatic Deployments or Manual.
 6. Automatic Deployment: This will prompt Heroku to re-build your app each time you push your code to GitHub.
-7. Manual Deployment: This will only prompt Heroku to build your app when you manually tell it to do so.
+7. Manual Deployment: This will only prompt Heroku to build your app when you manually tell it.
 8. Select "master/Main", and the deployment method that you desire.

 ### Fork repository on GitHub